What is the identifier for vendors (IDFV)?

-What is the difference between the Identifier for Vendor (IDFV) and the Identifier for Advertiser (IDFA)?
+IDFV vs. IDFA: What is the difference between the identifier for vendors and the identifier for advertisers?

-The Identifier for Advertisers (IDFA) is a random device identifier assigned by Apple to a user’s device.
-Advertisers use this to track data so they can deliver customized advertising.
+The identifier for advertisers (IDFA) is a random device identifier assigned by Apple to a user’s device.
+Advertisers can use this to track data so they can deliver customized advertising.
 The IDFA is used for tracking and identifying a user (without revealing personal information), allowing advertisers to access data on installs, sessions, and post-install activity.
 It also allows for cross-app and cross-device advertising, because the data can be used to identify when a user interacts with an advertising campaign.
 Since the release of iOS 14.5, advertisers have been required to request permission to access the IDFA and track the device via the App Tracking Transparency (ATT) opt-in prompt.